Pakistan Floods Devastate Children

-Disastrous floods now cover nearly one-third of Pakistan, causing billions of dollars in damages to crops, houses, and other buildings, and severely impacting the lives of 33 million people, many of whom have been displaced from their homes.
+Deadly floods now cover nearly one-third of Pakistan, causing billions of dollars in damage to crops, homes, and other buildings, and severely impacting the lives of 33 million people, many of whom have been displaced from their homes.
 The consequences have been especially horrific for children, who make up about half the affected population.

 The situation is exacerbated by the fact that the 72 worst-hit districts in Pakistan already had high levels of poverty and impaired growth and development among children.

 The floods have also fully or partially destroyed more than 18,000 schools.
 The hardest-hit province, Sindh, has had nearly 16,000 schools destroyed alone.
 Another 5,500 schools are being used to house families displaced by the floods.
 Thousands of kilometers of road and dozens of bridges have been destroyed, further hindering access to schools and hospitals.
 Pakistan was already facing an education emergency before the flooding began, with more than 22.8 million children between the ages of 5-16 out of school nationwide.

 [Image of Schools destroyed by Pakistan floods 2023]